dowdavid/zappi-design-system/README.md

 - **Drawer** - Right-side modal drawer with overlay and animations
 - **Modal** - Centered modal dialog in small, default, and large sizes
 - **Radio** - Radio buttons with checked and disabled states
+- **Select** - Dropdown select with single/multi-select, label and emphasis variants
 - **Tag** - Status and category labels with multiple variants
 - **Toggle** - Switch component for binary states